 A master certificate in project management takes no more than a year to complete, and though not as lengthy or comprehensive as a full–blown master’s degree, a master certificate in project management provides a general overview of the subject.
 Whether earned after a student has returned to school, or as a complementary addition to a full master’s degree in a relevant field, a certificate provides students some extra qualification to enter or advance in project management, and presents a step toward a master’s degree.

 What Can You Do With a Master’s Degree in Project Management?

-These professionals oversee the building of roads, buildings, bridges, and other structures.
+Construction managers oversee the building of roads, buildings, bridges, and other structures.
 Before starting the job, they create a plan for each project stage and make sure each task gets completed on time.

-These individuals ensure that engineering projects get completed on time and stay on budget.
+Engineering managers ensure that engineering projects get completed on time and stay on budget.
 They also train new and current employees on the latest industry advances.

-These professionals often manage several marketing projects at once, whether it’s a social media campaign or influencer event.
+Marketing managers often manage several marketing projects at once, whether it’s a social media campaign or influencer event.
 They manage marketing efforts for entire brands or single projects.

-These individuals often work in the film industry and enhance a film project’s production workflow.
+Production managers often work in the film industry and enhance a film project’s production workflow.
 They plan and implement all production process stages and assess content for quality.

 Project Management Membership Associations

 The best project managers commit to lifelong learning.
 By joining professional organizations and surrounding yourself with other successful project managers, you stay inspired and on top of the latest project management trends.
 Most professional organizations offer networking opportunities, training webinars, exclusive job boards, and other membership perks.